CFB North Bay: NORAD regions at North Bay

 The Canada-United States portion of North America is colossal, about twice the size of Europe.
 To enable thorough, in-depth air defence operations over such a vast territory, NORAD divided its organization into divisions and regions.
 Each division and region was responsible to NORAD Headquarters in Colorado Springs for watching over and protecting the air sovereignty in their geographic chunk of Canada and/or the United States.

 The Underground Complex was home to three successive NORAD regions.
 Each region was the largest in NORAD's organization.
 The first was the "Northern NORAD Region (NNR)", created with the formation of NORAD in 1957.
-Originally set up at Air Defence Command, at RCAF Station St. Hubert, an air base just south of Montreal, Quebec, the NNR was transferred to North Bay in 1962–1963 to operate in the, then, brand new Underground Complex.
+Originally set up at Air Defence Command, at RCAF Station St. Hubert, an air base just south of Montreal, Quebec, the NNR was transferred to North Bay in 1962–1963 to operate in the then new Underground Complex.
 The NNR's area of responsibility comprised the north, Atlantic and east-central airspaces of Canada, the frontline "trenches" of North America with respect to the Soviet Union, as well as the northern two-thirds of the state of Maine.

 American NORAD regions oversaw air security for the rest of Canada.
 Because of the severe nature of the Cold War, everything that flew into the Northern NORAD Region had to be identified within two minutes by Underground Complex air defence personnel.
 If an aircraft was still unknown at two minutes, fighters were scrambled to intercept it, to find out why the aircraft could not be identified.
 If necessary, the fighters would force the aircraft to land at the nearest airfield, and the aircraft met by authorities.
 If hostile, the aircraft would be shot down.

 From receiving notification from North Bay to scramble, the jet fighters had to be airborne within five minutes.
 Under certain conditions, 15 minutes or even one hour was permitted, but five minutes was the norm.
 To meet this requirement, jet fighters were positioned at air force bases across Canada and in Maine, fully fuelled and fully armed, 24 hours a day/seven days per week.
 They, and their pilots, were housed in special Quick Reaction Alert hangars (abbreviated "QRA") at the end of runways.
 When North Bay contacted an air base for a scramble, simultaneously air traffic control on that base would halt and/or move aside all activity on the airfield.
 The fighter pilots would strap into and start their jets and the QRA's doors opened, then the jets would taxi out to the runway and take off.